 Note that much of the rest of the Old Testament is a history of exactly this happening.
 The sin/repent/forgiveness cycle that has been happening throughout the journey so far will continue.
 God knew this ahead of time, predicted it, and planned for it.
-Both the looking back and the looking forward will show our eight themes.
+Both the looking back and the looking forward will show our five themes.

 Looking Back: Remember God; Keep His Laws